Perspective | He left a lucrative law career to become a college basketball coach. Now he’s in the Big Dance.

 It was also life-changing for Aldrich.
 Longwood, which had been in Division I since 2007, was looking for a new coach and school president W. Taylor Reveley IV was aware of Aldrich even before the Virginia upset.
 A former Princeton football player, he had overlapped with Aldrich at Virginia’s law school, even though they hadn’t known one another.
 Their interview had to be postponed twice because UMBC kept winning games it wasn’t supposed to win, but when they finally sat down Reveley offered Aldrich the head job.
 He got a huge raise, jumping to $150,000 a year — still a fraction of what he’d been making in Houston.

-The Lancers — whose greatest player was the late Jerome Kersey, and who won just seven games the season before Aldrich was hired — improved right away, winning 16 games Aldrich’s first season, including beating High Point, coached by Tubby Smith, twice.
+The Lancers — whose greatest player was the late Jerome Kersey, and who won just seven games the season before Aldrich was hired — improved right away, winning 16 games in Aldrich’s first season, including beating High Point, coached by Tubby Smith, twice.
 “Gotta be one of the great coaching matchups of all time,” Aldrich said before the first of those games.
 “Tubby with 606 wins and a national title, me with 12 wins and a law degree.”

 The Lancers rolled through the Big South this winter with a 15-1 league record.
 After surviving an overtime scare against North Carolina A&T in the first round of the conference tournament, they cruised, leading Winthrop by 28 at one point on Sunday.
 “A couple years ago, if we lost to them by single digits that was a win,” Aldrich said.
 “I’m not sure the whole thing has hit me yet.”